aashirbadb/C-alculator/algorithms.md

         1. add '\_' to buffer
         1. number = 0, decimals = 0
         1. Goto step 3
-    1. IF expression[i] is an operator [+,-,/,*,^]
-        1. WHILE strlen(stack) > 0 and last element of stack is an operator
-            1. Add last element of stack to buffer
-            1. remove last element of stack
-        1. Add expression[i] to stack
-        1. Goto step 3
     1. IF expression[i] == '('
         1. Add '(' to stack
         1. Goto step 3